Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 Or to only have free articles displayed in your PubMed search results:

-As mentioned earlier, the full-text of an article cited on PubMed that would have initially incurred a cost to read can sometimes become free to read at a later point in time.
+As mentioned earlier, the full-text of an article cited on PubMed that initially incurs a cost to read can sometimes become free to read at a later point in time.
 For example:

 For the full text of articles that are cited on PubMed but are not free — this applies to around 50% of articles found in the search results above — publishers require either a journal subscription or an individual article fee to read beyond the abstract's brief summary.
 If needing to avoid article costs: